This is where we see WHAT Ezekiel’s Fire is.

 To sift the nations with the sieve of futility;

 And there shall be a bridle in the jaws of the people,

 Causing them to err.

 - Thick rising smoke – while there are lots of things that can cause such smoke, we do know that other passages refer to ‘brimstone’.
 This means volcanoes, lots of them – across the world.
-And… um …we’ve been noticing a little bit of that, already.

 - Sieve of futility – when a power grid goes down in a developed country, most of the population in that developed country will die – unless they have easy access to food and water that are not dependent upon electricity, in some form.
-Some studies on this topic have shown that 90% of a population will die, if the electric infrastructure dies and stays dead for more than 18 months.
+Some studies on this topic have shown that 90% of a population could die, if the electric infrastructure dies and stays dead for more than 18 months.

 - Bridle that causeth to err – you’ve noticed, by now, how foolish we and our leaders have become.
 Well, in Ezekiel 38, God said that He would put hooks in the jaws of Gog and Magog.
 He said much the same thing, as well, in Ezekiel 39.

 The point is that God is going to cause a massive amount of destruction in the world.
-It is going to be a horrific time for almost everyone, which is part of the reason why I am writing this.
+It is going to be a horrific time for almost everyone, which is the reason why I am writing this.
 I do NOT want you to be caught by what is going to happen.